hitvisc/hitvisc/TUTORIAL-en.md

 The first step in creating a project is to describe it, specify a target and a library of ligands.
 The user inputs the project name, access mode, and description.
 There are three access modes for the project:
-- Closed – the project is not published in the system for other users; this mode is available only with the use of private computing resources – without involving the resources of volunteers and other users of the system,
+- Closed – the project is not published in the system for other users;
-- Private – only general information about the project is available to users of the system,
+- Private – only general information about the project is available to users of the system;
 - General – the project is available for review by all users of the system, including the initial data, the parameters of the experiment, and its results.

 ![image](https://github.com/user-attachments/assets/37948e26-447f-4e7d-8a63-f87ea1d61411)